amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## MY BOY

 - I hear you singing happily,
--        My boy of tarnished mien,
+- {:.indent-3}My boy of tarnished mien,
 - Lifting your limpid, trustful gaze
--        In innocence serene.
+- {:.indent-3}In innocence serene.

 - A thousand javelins of pain
--        Assault my heaving breast
+- {:.indent-3}Assault my heaving breast
 - When I behold the storm of years
--        That beat without your nest.
+- {:.indent-3}That beat without your nest.

 - O sing, my lark, your matin song
--        Of joyous rhapsody,
+- {:.indent-3}Of joyous rhapsody,
 - Distil the sweetness of the hours
--        In gladsome ecstasy.
+- {:.indent-3}In gladsome ecstasy.

 - For time awaits your buoyant flight
--        Across the bar of years.
+- {:.indent-3}Across the bar of years.
 - Sing, sing your song, my bonny lark,
--        Before it melts in tears!
+- {:.indent-3}Before it melts in tears!

 ---